mohamedsamirx/Real-time-object-tracking-demo/README.md

 ## Overview

-This repository provides a comprehensive real-time object tracking demo using OpenCV-based tracking networks with webcam input.
+This repository provides a comprehensive real-time Single object tracking demo using OpenCV-based tracking networks with webcam input.
 It features the implementation of six different tracking algorithms: MIL, KCF, CSRT, DaSiamRPN, NanoTrackV2, and ViT, each offering unique strengths in terms of speed, accuracy, and robustness for various tracking scenarios.

 Additionally, this project integrates Samurai to evaluate the tracking accuracy on pre-recorded videos in Google Colab, allowing for in-depth performance analysis.
 The repository demonstrates how different tracking methods perform in real-world conditions and serves as a practical reference for real-time tracking applications in computer vision.